thlorenz/FSharpSpec/README.markdown

 </pre>
 ###Tons of more features
- Further more FSharpSpec has support for dealing with exceptions, string and list queries and more, as explained in the more detailed documentation.
+ Furthermore FSharpSpec has support for dealing with exceptions, string and list queries and more, as explained in the more detailed documentation.

 ###Sold?
 Read on ...